← Back to Malbork Castle Tickets

 What is Malbork Castle?

 The castle is laid out as three concentric zones.
-The High Castle is the original monastic core — a four-winged claustral building enclosing the chapter house, the church of St Mary, and the dormitories of the Order's knight-brothers.
-The Middle Castle holds the Grand Master's Palace, the Knights' Refectory with its famous palm-vaulted ceiling, and the Great Refectory.
+The High Castle is the original monastic core — a four-winged claustral building enclosing a central courtyard, with the church of St Mary and the dormitories of the Order's knight-brothers.
+The Middle Castle holds the Grand Master's Palace with its famous palm-vaulted ceiling, and the Great Refectory.
 The Low Castle (outer bailey) housed the workshops, armoury, and stables.
 After the Battle of Grunwald in 1410 the Order's power waned, and in 1457 the castle passed to the Polish Crown.
-Bombed to ruin in 1945, it has been painstakingly reconstructed since 1950 — a process UNESCO specifically cites in its 1997 inscription.
+Bombed to ruin in 1945, it has been painstakingly reconstructed since 1950 — a process that has been recognized in its 1997 UNESCO inscription.

 How do you get to Malbork from Gdańsk?

-The easiest way is by train: Polregio regional and PKP Intercity services run direct from Gdańsk Główny to Malbork roughly every 30 minutes during the day, with a journey time of about 30 to 50 minutes depending on the train.
-From Malbork railway station the castle is a flat 15-minute walk west toward the Nogat river — there is signage in English from the station forecourt.
+The easiest way is by train: Polregio regional and PKP Intercity services run frequent direct trains from Gdańsk Główny to Malbork throughout the day, with journey times typically under an hour depending on the train.
+From Malbork railway station the castle is a short, flat walk west toward the Nogat river — there is signage in English from the station forecourt.
 This makes Malbork a comfortable day trip from Gdańsk: leave after breakfast, spend most of the day inside the walls, return for dinner in the Old Town.
 Buy regional tickets at the station ticket window or vending machines; PKP Intercity tickets are cheaper booked in advance via the IC app or intercity.pl.
 Trains are usually well-occupied in summer but rarely sold out — it is an everyday commuter line, not a tourist-only service.

-From Warsaw the most reliable option is a direct PKP Intercity train (about 3 hours each way, several services daily).
+From Warsaw, PKP Intercity operates direct trains to Malbork (journey time typically around 3 hours); check current schedules as frequency varies.
 It is doable as a long day trip but most visitors prefer either an overnight in Gdańsk or Malbork itself.
-From Berlin the indirect rail route runs via Tczew (typically 6 to 7 hours including the change), so most international visitors fly into Gdańsk and base there for one or two nights.
-Driving from Gdańsk takes about an hour on the S7 expressway; paid car parks operate near the castle on ulica Starościńska.
+From Berlin, the rail route typically requires a change (often at Tczew or other junction); total journey times vary, so check current international schedules.
+Most international visitors fly into Gdańsk and base there for one or two nights.
+Driving from Gdańsk takes approximately 45 minutes to an hour via the S7/E77 route, depending on traffic; paid car parks are available near the castle—check locally for current parking options.

 By train from Gdańsk